makrai/notes/chen22-speech-fatigue-deep-learning.md

 * sport fatigue
   * Medically, moderate fatigue is the embodiment of workload, and
-  * excessive fatigue will cause adverse effects on the human body.
-Therefore,
+  * excessive fatigue will cause adverse effects on the human body
-  * real-time monitoring of human fatigue is of great significance.
-In order to
+  * real-time monitoring of human fatigue is of great significance
-  * speech fatigue detection method based on deep learning is proposed in this
+  * we: speech fatigue detection method based on deep learning is proposed
 * we screen the useful speech segments of the fatigue corpus created in the previous work
   * the speech signal is preprocessed and